HTTPArchive/almanac.httparchive.org/src/content/en/2021/page-weight.md

 ### Third-party services

-Page weight can also be effected by external services called by web page.
+Page weight can also be affected by external services called by web page.
 Some of those services include CDN's, analytics, chat bots, forms, and other data collection and processing methods.
 I find this to be one of the fastest growing problem areas that result in bloated page weight.
-Many of these third party services use outdated, poorly-written JavaScript and querying techniques that take much longer to execute than they should, and the site owner has little control over how that third party impacts the loading of a page.
+Many of these third-party services use outdated, poorly-written JavaScript and querying techniques that take much longer to execute than they should, and the site owner has little control over how that third party impacts the loading of a page.
 Suffice it to say that inquiring about how a service will affect your page loading performance is very important.
 So is testing their impact.

 ### Caching

 [Caches](./caching), are allow resources to be served quickly, thus avoiding the cost of the download again.
-Caches exist on the users browser, but also on servers.
+Caches exist on both users' browser, but also on servers.
 Caching of optimized assets dramatically lowers page weight and page loading time because the asset is immediately available, removing the need to execute and entire request process.
 While not reducing the overall page weight, they can help reduce the impact.

 ## Page weight by the numbers

-Looking at the page weight on both desktop and mobile devices, the difference is generally small between them despite the often different capabilities of these devices:
+Looking at the page weight on both desktop and mobile devices, the difference is generally small between them despite the often-different capabilities of these devices:

 {{ figure_markup(
   image="bytes-distribution.png",